murtazabasu/Training-Machine-Learning-Models/README.md

 <p align="center">

-In this repository, three most widely known algorithms are trained on the well known dataset available on kaggle <b> cat in the dat </b>.
+In this repository, three most widely known algorithms are trained on the well known dataset available on kaggle, i.e. <b> cat in the dat </b>.

 1. Logistic Regression